Our Service: We always pay any applicable customs charges plus the VAT on your order before shipping it to you.

 Getting your motorcycle ready for the winter

-So the first step is a trip to the service station to fill your fuel tank to the brim – so it can't rust.
-A fuel system cleaner will bind any water that may still be present in the tank.
+So the first step is a trip to the service station to fill your fuel tank to the brim.
+This means the metal tank cannot rust, unless there are water droplets in it.
+Water is heavier than petrol and would then settle on the base.
+Use the PROCYCLE fuel system cleaner, for example, to bind the water in the tank.

 While you're at the service station, increase the air pressure in your tyres slightly: 0.5 bar above manufacturer specifications is OK.